Complete-Genomics/cLFR_SNVpolish/README.md

 across VAF -- peaking at 3-4x the aggregate delta in the 0.05-0.5 band, where VAF alone cannot separate a true low-support het from a PCR/sequencing artifact.
-Deployed as a post-consensus VC polish step (`KEEP` / `REVERT` / `EDIT` per SNP, with RNA-editing sites protected from reversion), the model turns a raw consensus FASTA into a corrected isoform FASTA without requiring Lariat-grade UMI-aware mapping at alignment time.
-Because cutting wet-lab validation is fundamentally a decision problem -- does this specific call need bench confirmation, not just "is the model usually right" -- `p_true` is also evaluated directly as a selective-prediction/abstention signal on a cost-realistic candidate pool: sending the least-confident 5-10% to validation recovers 80%+ of the missed true variants on both GIAB samples, though this comes with two disclosed caveats rather than a single headline number -- a structural ceiling where confidently-wrong misses cannot be recovered under confidence ranking, and a UMI-feature benefit at that decision that is not uniform between HG002 and HG004.
+Deployed as a post-consensus VC polish step (`KEEP` / `REVERT` / `EDIT` per isoform and position, with RNA-editing sites protected from reversion), the model turns a raw consensus FASTA into a corrected isoform FASTA without requiring Lariat-grade UMI-aware mapping at alignment time.

 ## Introduction

 Linked-read barcodes provide a natural molecule-level evidence pool: the reads sharing one UMI came from one physical molecule.
-There are two ways to turn that pool into a deliverable sequence. `denovo_OLC` assembles each barcode's reads with an evidence-aware OLC graph -- like consensus calling, its vote is confined to one UMI's own reads, so it is not a source of cross-molecule smoothing -- but it is thorough at the cost of an assembler's per-UMI process overhead at 1.5-3 million UMI scale.
+There are two ways to turn that pool into a deliverable sequence. `denovo_OLC` assembles each barcode's reads with an evidence-aware OLC graph, which is thorough but pays an assembler's per-UMI process overhead at 1.5-3 million UMI scale.
 The alternative used here is to skip assembly and call a **per-molecule consensus** directly from the pileup within each UMI's own reads.
-This is cheaper -- no graph construction, no overlap search, no per-UMI process launch -- and its output is naturally anchored to reference coordinates, which is what this repository's downstream candidate generation (consensus-vs-reference diffs) depends on.
-That reference dependence is also consensus's known limitation: because the pileup depends on splice-aware alignment succeeding, a read that is soft-clipped near a short exon, spans a dense SNV cluster, or fails to map across a junction never enters the vote, whereas de novo assembly builds directly from raw reads without that requirement.
-Whether this gives `denovo_OLC` higher sensitivity in practice has not been measured here.
+This is cheaper -- no graph construction, no overlap search, no per-UMI process launch -- and it is not merely a faster shortcut: because the majority vote at each position is taken across one molecule's own reads rather than merged across a shared graph spanning multiple molecules, consensus calling preserves genuine SNVs that a cross-molecule assembly step could smooth away.
-Consensus is therefore treated as the cheaper alternative to `denovo_OLC`, not a demonstrably higher-fidelity one.
+Consensus is therefore treated here as an alternative to `denovo_OLC`, not a degraded substitute for it.

 Consensus quality depends on what the alignment already knows about molecule structure.
 For paired-end (PE) libraries, reads can be mapped with the